 Based on the results, we can conclude that there is a positive correlation between the participant's age and their attitude toward people with depression.
 As the age increases, participants think that people with depression are more dangerous and also think that society values them more.
-On top of that, we also learned that there is a positive correlation between the number of topics on depression they relation between the number of topics on depression they see every day and their attitude.
+On top of that, we also learned that there is a positive correlation between the number of topics on depression they see every day and their attitude.
 When participants see more information on depression every day, then they are more likely to help people with depression voluntarily and also feel like society values them more.